 Get our free e-book to learn all about your senior care options.

 Top Nursing Home in Arkansas Awards 2019

 Long-term Care Quality

-Adding to its impressive category grades, we gave this facility an A- for inspections.
-Arguably the most significant factor we consider in determining our inspection ratings is deficiencies.
-Deficiencies are found on a facility's recent inspection reports.
-Nursing homes with better scores in this category most likely avoided the most severe deficiencies involving health risks or even death.
-This facility was hit with 2 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe.
-This means that CMS didn't deem any of the deficiencies to be an immediate threat to resident safety or health.
+In addition, this facility also excelled in the area of inspections, where it received a grade of A. Few nursing homes performed better in this area.
+Perhaps the most significant factor we consider in calculating our inspection ratings is deficiencies.
+These deficiencies are found on a facility's inspection reports.
+Facilities with higher grades in this area typically dodged the more severe deficiencies involving health risks or even death.
+While this place had some deficiencies on its government inspection report, none were major deficiencies based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.